Measuring Oscillations with A Million Atmospheric Neutrinos: Introduction

 The neutrino mass spectra enter the neutrino oscillation expressions through the sign of the mass-square differences.
-The neutrino mass states are conventionally labeled by their decreasing number of electron-neutrino component, where $\nu_1$ is the state that has most electron neutrino and $\nu_3$ the least; in symbols, $|U_{e1}| > |U_{e2}| > |U_{e3}|$.
+The neutrino mass states are conventionally labeled by their decreasing number of electron-neutrino components, where $\nu_1$ is the state that has the most electron neutrino and $\nu_3$ the least; in symbols, $|U_{e1}| > |U_{e2}| > |U_{e3}|$.
 From solar neutrino oscillations it is known that the second mass state, $\nu_2$ is heavier than the first one, $\nu_1$; however, its not known if $\nu_3$ is heavier (normal ordering, NO) or lighter (abnormal or inverted ordering, IO) than the other two states.
-This is known as the neutrino ordering problem and is one of the main objectives of JUNO, a reactor neutrino experiment set to operate in China, and next-generation neutrino experiments DUNE and Hyper-Kamiokande.
+This is referred to as the neutrino ordering problem and is one of the main objectives of JUNO~\cite{JUNO_ORCA} and next-generation neutrino experiments DUNE~\cite{DUNE:2020ypp} and Hyper-Kamiokande~\cite{hk_tdr}.
 Currently, the combination of neutrino data favors normal ordering mildly, although no conclusive measurement of this has been achieved to date.
-Knowing the neutrino mass ordering is of crucial importance to predict our capacity to determine the neutrino Majorana nature, since the next-generation neutrinoless double beta decay experiments are expected to completely probe the region predicted for IO, but not for NO. In this article, we will show that the combination of neutrino experiments discussed in this work will determine the neutrino ordering at more than five sigma\footnote{This significance and others quoted later in this work rely on the use of Wilk's theorem.
-See~\cite{Algeri:2019lah} for an extended discussion on its regime of applicability and caveats.
-Especially for the case of the ordering as a non-nested hypothesis.}; see~\cite{Mena:2008rh} for prior work on this topic.
+In this article, we show that the combination of neutrino experiments discussed in this work will determine the neutrino ordering at more than $5\sigma$~\cite{b_footnote}.
+Atmospheric neutrino experiments can reach $4\sigma$ sensitivity before the next generation of neutrino accelerator experiments starts taking data,~\Cref{fig:ordering}.
+The sensitivity to this parameter is mainly affected by statistics and the miss-reconstruction of $\nu_{\tau}$ interaction represented by the $\nu_{\tau}$ cross section as discussed in~\cref{sec:disc}.
+In~\cref{sec:xsec}, we summarize the present status of the neutrino cross section measurements along with the most relevant experimental measurement that will happen in the next year and will contribute to increasing the sensitivity over that parameter.